PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

-Before we move to the proof of the main theorem, we first exhibit the simulated performance of Unicolor PhaseCode and Multicolor PhaseCode in Figure \ref{fig:fig1_performance}.
-Theorem \ref{thm:main} guarantees that Unicolor PhaseCode recovers a fraction $p^*(m)$ of $x$ with $m$ measurements with high probability, where $(m, p^*(m))$ can be chosen from Table \ref{tab:1}.
-We chose the $3$rd column of the table as an operating point, i.e., $(m, p^*(m)) = (13.28K, 3.2\times 10^{-6})$. \footnote{It will be explained in the following section how one can choose an operating point.
-For these simulations, we set the left degree as $7$, i.e., $d=7$.} Thus, we expect that the Unicolor PhaseCode algorithm will recover a fraction $1-3.2\times 10^{-6}$ of $K$ active symbols with high probability when $m = 13.28K$.
-Using the simulator, we measured error probability of both Unicolor PhaseCode and Multicolor PhaseCode while $m$ is varied between $8K$ and $14K$; we ran each point $1000$ times and determined error probability.
-Note that the error probability is defined as probability of not recovering a fraction $p^*(m)$ or more of nonzero components of $x$.
-We repeated the same set of simulations for several values for $K$.
+Before presenting the proof of the main theorems, we illustrate the performance of regular and irregular PhaseCode via simulations in Figures \ref{fig:fig1_performance} and \ref{fig:irregular}.
+Theorem \ref{thm:main} guarantees that regular PhaseCode recovers a fraction $p^*(m)$ of $\vect{x}$ with $m$ measurements with high probability, where $(d, m, p^*(m))$ can be chosen from Table \ref{tab:1}.
+We choose the $3$-rd column of the table as an operating point, i.e., $(d, m, p^*(m)) = (7, 13.28K, 3.2\times 10^{-6})$ for regular PhaseCode.
+We define the error probability to be the fraction of non-zero components of $\vect{x}$ that are not recovered.
+We measure the error probability while $m$ is varied between $8K$ and $14K$ by averaging over $1000$ simulation runs.
+We repeat the same procedure for several values of $K$.
+As expected, the PhaseCode algorithm successfully recovers essentially all the signal components when $m = 13.28K$.
+We also show simulation results for irregular PhaseCode in Fig. \ref{fig:irregular} that support Theorem \ref{thm:2}.
+For example, when $K = 10000$, the coloring algorithm successfully recovers the signal with only $4 \times 1.3K = 5.2K$ measurements.
+From the simulations, it is clear that to operate close to capacity, one needs large asymptotics for $K$.

-As we claimed in the theorem, Unicolor PhaseCode algorithm succesfully recovers almost all balls with very high probability when $m = 13.28K$.
-It is also observed that the error probability of larger $K$ is lower than that of smaller $K$.
-The simulation results not only support the main theorem but also show the superior performance of Multicolor PhaseCode algorithm over that of Unicolor PhaseCode algorithm: Multicolor PhaseCode is observed to achieve the same level or error probability with $m \simeq 11K$, that is about $17\%$ reduction in number of measurements.